maxlinde/baymedr/README.md

 #> [1] 2.032684e-06
 ```

 Alternatively, if the raw data are not available, we can use summary statistics to compute a Bayes factor.
-The data were obtained from Steiner et al. (2015):
+The data was obtained from Steiner et al. (2015):

 ``` r
 library(baymedr)